mdnajmul/tours-travels-bd-react/README.md

 ## Project Description

+- This is a tour package related & fully responsive website.
+- Booking packages users need login via Google or Email/Password
+- After successful login, users can see their all orders
+- Admin can add tour packages, manage tour packages, manage orders.
 - Here All Types of Tours Packages Available
 - We Provide More Than 50 Destination
 - We Provide More Than 200 Special Packages